fooziex/fooziex.github.io/README.md

 ### Multi-Platform

 [010 Editor](https://www.sweetscape.com/010editor/): "Unlike traditional hex editors which only display the raw hex bytes of a file, 010 Editor can also parse a file into a hierarchical structure using a Binary Template"

+[Beyond Compare](https://scootersoftware.com/): "Compare files and folders using simple, powerful commands that focus on the differences you're interested in and ignore those you're not"

 [Calibre](https://calibre-ebook.com/): "powerful and easy to use e-book manager"